DigitalExpart/PAKtIQ/DATETIMEPICKER_FIX.md

    - Or reload manually by pressing `R` in the Expo terminal

 3. **Test the deadline picker**
-   - Go to New Pakt → Category → Pakt Name screen
+   - Go to New Resolve → Category → Resolve Name screen
    - You should now see the deadline picker working!

 ## Why This Fix Works